 Today, you’ll introduce one of our favorite learning traditions, Tea + Poetry.
 But first, let’s make a treat to enjoy later with our tea!

 Activity 1: Make a tea cookie.
+(Or try this vegan version if your child has allergies.)

 Activity 2: Tea + Poetry.
 With the help of your child, make some tea you can both enjoy.
 (Raspberry tea or other decaffeinated fruit teas tend to go over well with young children.)
 Bring out some snacks and your Sing a Song of Seasons book.
 (Note: We are recommending this poetry book because it provides so many options for children, but feel free to use any children’s poetry book you find at your library or in your home.)
 Pinkies up!